Jonathan Majors arrested on assault charge in New York – KION546

 Jonathan Majors arrested on assault charge in New York

-NEW YORK (AP) — The actor Jonathan Majors was arrested Saturday in New York on charges of strangulation, assault and harassment, authorities said.
+NEW YORK (AP)- Actor Jonathan Majors was arrested Saturday in New York on charges of strangulation, assault and harassment, authorities said.
+On Sunday, an attorney for Majors said there’s evidence that he is “entirely innocent.”

 “The victim informed police she was assaulted,” a spokesperson for the NYPD said in a statement.
 “Officers placed the 33-year-old male into custody without incident.
 The victim sustained minor injuries to her head and neck and was removed to an area hospital in stable condition.”